espanso/website/docs/matches/variables.md

           echo: world
 ```

-:::caution How many backspaces to use?
+:::caution How many backslashes to use?

 In the previous example, we escaped `{{var}}` with 4 backslashes `\\{\\{var\\}\\}`,
 but that's only because the replace value was surrounded by double quotes `"`.